 6. Root Cause Analysis

-Root Cause Analysis is a problem-solving method for identifying the underlying causes of risks or issues rather than merely addressing their symptoms.
+Root Cause Analysis is a problem-solving method that aims to identify the main cause of risk or issues rather than merely addressing their symptoms.

 Features